 Description: The green building credit consists of several incentives for the purchase of recyclable building materials and other environmentally preferable tangible personal property.
 It also contains tax credits for the purchase of fuel cells, photovoltaic modules, and environmentally sensitive non-ozone depleting refrigerants.
 Phase I of the credit applies to costs incurred on or after June 1, 1999, for property placed in service or that has received a final certificate of occupancy in tax years from 2001 to 2004.
 Phase II of the program began in the 2005 tax year.
-An additional \$25 million in total credit may be issued, but the amount on any one credit certificate is limited to \$2 million.
+An additional \$25 million in total credit can be issued, but the amount on any one credit certificate is limited to \$2 million.

-Estimates: 2004: \$0.0 million - 2008: \$2.0 million Data Source: Corporation Franchise Tax Study File
+Estimates: 2005: \$0.0 - 2009: \$3.0 million